AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 In this example, the addition of the anchor tag adds unexpected characters to the AMO ID, resulting in a value that Analytics doesn't recognize.
 This AMO ID wouldn't be classified, and conversions associated with it would fall under "[!UICONTROL unspecified]" or "[!UICONTROL none]" in [!DNL Analytics] reports.

 Fortunately, while issues like this are common, they typically don't result in a high percentage of discrepancy.
-However, if you notice a large discrepancy between AMO IDs in [!DNL Analytics] and EF IDs in Adobe Advertising, contact your [!DNL Adobe] account team for assistance.
+However, if you notice a large discrepancy between AMO IDs in [!DNL Analytics] and EF IDs in Adobe Advertising, contact your Adobe Account Team for assistance.

 ## Other Metric Considerations